opendatalabrdc/Blog/Bulding_Geometry_Analysis_to_Support_OpenStreetMap_Quality_Analysis.md

 Figure 2
 ![Orhtogonal](https://github.com/opendatalabrdc/Blog/blob/master/img/TM4857-Irregular-polygons-correction-to-orthogonal.png)

 Figure 3 shows a hut with regular angles that was traced by hand (in red).
 Clicking on this way, we use the O shortcut to obtain a regular form (in black).
+We did not have time yet to look in detail, but it seems that the majority of irregular buildings identified could correspond to huts.

 Figure 3
 ![Rectangular](img/TM4857-Irregular-polygons-correction_to_regular.png)